eriktaubeneck/hacker_risk/README.md

  - The attacking and defending countries must be adjacent
  - You must own the attacking country, and not the defending country
  - You must leave at least one unit in the attacking country when you invade the defending country
+ - This command may be available even if you have no legal attacks

 Response: